gejames/ansible_tower_automation/README.md

 We now have a reusable playbook we can use to create job templates and we've documented why it was updated when our playbook name changed.

-If you would like to learn more about the complete list of moduesl we can use to configure Tower, you can find them [here]
+If you would like to learn more about the complete list of modules we can use to configure Tower, you can find them [here](https://docs.ansible.com/ansible/latest/modules/list_of_web_infrastructure_modules.html#ansible-tower)

+If you would like to see a complete Tower Workflow configured with Ansible, including surveys, check out my [Ansible Tower Workflow Lab][(https://github.com/gejames/Linux-Webserver-Tower-Lab)